White House aide resigns after threatening reporter | Politics

-White House press secretary Jen Psaki announced the move in a statement Saturday, and said Ducklo's decision came with the support of White House chief of staff Ron Klain.
+White House press secretary Jen Psaki faced a flurry of questions about the controversy Friday, with reporters highlighting Biden's comments and questioning the decision to merely suspend Ducklo for a week.

-''We are committed to striving every day to meet the standard set by the President in treating others with dignity and respect, with civility and with a value for others through our words and our actions,'' Psaki said.
+Confronted with those comments from the president, Psaki said Friday that Ducklo's conduct “doesn't meet our standards, it doesn't meet the president's standard, and it was important that we took a step to make that clear.''
+She pointed to apologies made by top members of the White House communications team and Ducklo himself to the Politico reporter as ample moves reflecting the seriousness of the situation.

-It's the first departure from the new White House, less than a month into President Joe Biden's tenure.
+On Saturday, Psaki said in a statement that Ducklo's decision came with the support of White House chief of staff Ron Klain, and added that “we are committed to striving every day to meet the standard set by the President in treating others with dignity and respect, with civility and with a value for others through our words and our actions.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)